-Why Choose Metal-Clad (MC) Cable Over Electrical Conduit?
+Why Choose Metal-Clad Armored Cable Over Electrical Conduit?

 Written April 2019 | Katy Martin, Content Marketing Associate at Service Wire Company

-Metal-clad (MC) cable constructions are a cost-effective alternative to traditional pipe and wire.
+Metal-clad (MC) armored cable constructions are a cost-effective alternative to traditional pipe and wire.
 These high-performing solutions offer significant cost savings by eliminating the need for electrical conduit and the labor required for installation.
 Contractors who use armored cable require limited pulling equipment, fewer reels, and less time setting up pulls.

 Advantages of Armored Cable

 - Armored cables provide the protection and durability required without the need for electrical conduit, elbows, costly offsets, and conduit couplings.

 - Metal-clad armor resists corrosion, making it suitable for areas exposed to moisture.

 - Interlocked armor is flexible, unlike conduit or even continuously welded (CCW) armor, ensuring damage will not affect inner conductors.
 It is also more easily installed where complex, close-spaced bends would be difficult for conduit.

 - No specialty cutting or bending tools are needed for installation.